Tallawong metro station: Services

+Platforms

 Tallawong has one island platform with two faces.
-It is served by Metro North West & Bankstown Line services.
+It is served by M1 Metro North West & Bankstown Line services.
 Two bus stops are located adjacent to the station.
 The "Tallawong Station, Implexa Pde" stop is serviced by two Busways services to Marsden Park and two to Blacktown.
 The "Implexa Pde opp Tallawong Station" stop is serviced by four Busways services to Rouse Hill.